ephraimduncan/awesome-developer-dictionary/README.md

 - **integer (int)**: a data type that represents some range of mathematical integers.
 - **iteration**: a general term for taking each item of something, one after another.
 - **interpreter**: a computer program that directly executes instructions written in a programming or scripting language, without requiring them previously to have been compiled into a machine language program.
+- **information architecture**: Information architecture is the practice of organizing complex information in a clear and logical way.
+In terms of websites and apps, this means creating a user-friendly structure that makes it easy for the user to find their way around.
 - **iterator**: an object that enables a programmer to traverse a container, particularly lists.
 - **IP**: Internet Protocol, the protocol by which data is sent from one computer to another on the Internet.